mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Default channels every user is added to automatically after joining a new team.
 Only applies to Public channels, but affects all teams on the server.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 When not set, every user is added to the ``off-topic`` and ``town-square`` channels by default.

 .. note::

    Even if ``town-square`` is not listed, every user is added to that channel after joining a new team.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+